M2Team/NanaZip/ReadMe.md

 > from the NanaZipPackage project output.
 For example, if you are using the
 > files extracted from the MSIX package of NanaZip like Scoop package manager
 > does.
 We hugely recommend you to use the official release packages of NanaZip.
-> For example, WinGet package manager uses Microsoft Store to install NanaZip.
+> For example, WinGet package manager uses NanaZip official release package to
+> install NanaZip.

 ## System Requirements